 INTRODUCTION

 Upper montane treeless meadows - balds - host high floral diversity, panoramic views of the landscape, and origins hotly debated to this day (Gersmehl 1970, Murdock 1986, Hamel and Somers 1990).
 Many speculate that balds were cleared by Native people for hunting, pasturing livestock, and home and land use and by European settlers for timber and pasturing livestock in the spring and summer seasons (Lindsay and Bratton 1979) - anthropogenic origin.
-Others believe that they are of a climate-herbivore driven change in the landscape, making it a natural ecosystem caused by Pleistocene glaciation opening patches in the timberline that were subsequently grazed on by large herbivores and megafauna to maintain the open state (Weigl and Knowles 1995, 2014).
-Regardless of origins, true balds are present above 1,400 meters in elevation and occur only in the Southern Blue Ridge Physiographic Province, while any bald can exist on a rock outcrop above 1,200 meters in elevation (Gersmehl 1970).
+Others believe that they are of a climate-herbivore driven change in the landscape, making it a natural ecosystem caused by Pleistocene glaciation opening patches in the timberline that were subsequently grazed on by large herbivores and megafauna to maintain the open state (Weigl and Knowles 1995, 2014). true balds are present above 1,400 meters in elevation and occur only in the Southern Blue Ridge Physiographic Province, while any bald can exist on a rock outcrop above 1,200 meters in elevation (Gersmehl 1970).
 Other balds - apparent balds - are distributed globally with sites in Oregon, Siberia, and Australia.
 Balds can be further divided into subtype of grass, dominated by dense herbaceous vegetation and the presence of various forbs - or heath balds dominated by evergreen ericaceous in rocky soils.

 The United States Forest Service (USFS) acquired some of the Southern Appalachian bald lands in the late 1920s after which active management and general recreation ceased (Lindsay and Bratton 1979).
 This led to shrub succession in the late 1930s and a management problem in the 1950s (Lindsay and Bratton 1979, Lindsay and Bratton 1980).
 Despite the shrub succession on these balds, there was debate about whether to protect these areas or not as the literature is unclear about bald origins - whether they are natural formations or human-engineered ecosystems.
 Following management cessation, the range of grass balds along the Southern Appalachian Mountains has shifted since the study by Murdock (1986), who had surveyed round balds in the 1980s.
 A repeated survey of the balds of Carver’s Gap in 2020 by Stokes and Horton (2022) examined the first 3.36 km of the balds.
 The cover of Rubus alleghaniensis and Rubus canadensis (Rubus) two primary native invasive species are helping convert this grass bald into a heath bald subtype.